hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

 * Allow similar literal value representation wrt FC Config files and Prg files.

-  * also allow escape sequences \t\n\r wrt VM:DataM strings

 * More if condition check types using a new CondOp enum

-  * Later add support for other if types (ie ifle, ifge, ifgt) wrt int
+  * Later add support for other if types (ie ifle, ifge) wrt int

 * iobread in TCPServer.Prg seems to read more than once, when nc sends data to it once Need to check whats occuring, initially by adding a iobwrite to console of what is read.